INTP vs. INFJ: What Are the Differences?

 The bottom line

-Logicians and Advocates differ mainly in their core values.
-While Logicians find meaning in solving analytic problems, Advocates are spurred on by connecting and helping others.
+Architects and Counselors differ mainly in their core values.
+While Architects find meaning in solving analytic problems, Counselors are spurred on by connecting and helping others.
 Passion and connection are felt strongly by both, but for different reasons.